 Designing, planting, and maintaining a large container garden can be a challenge both physically and aesthetically, but here are five no-nonsense tips to ease the task.

 01 of 05

-The advantages of lightening the pot can be significant, particularly if you ever have to move the pot or are putting it on a deck or balcony where weight can be an issue.
-A large pot filled with damp soil and plants can be so heavy it could compromise the integrity of the structure over time.
-Generally, the more soil a pot has, the more it will retain water, and that can be a good thing.
-In a huge pot, though, it can take an enormous amount of water just to moisten all the soil in the pot.
+The advantage to using lightweight soilless potting mix can be significant, particularly if you ever have to move the container or are placing it onto a deck or balcony where weight can be an issue.
+A large container filled with damp soil and plants can become very heavy.
+Generally, the more soil a container has, the more it will retain water, and that can be a good thing.
+However, a large container requires quite a lot of to moisten the soil all the way to the bottom of the container.

 02 of 05

-Fillers and Spillers: While it's common to do mixed containers, don't hesitate to use only one plant or several of one variety.
-For pots that are wider than they are high, even a low-growing ground cover like golden creeping Jenny or low-growing succulents can look stylish and interesting, particularly when you've got a spectacular pot.
+While it's common to use several different fillers and spillers in mixed containers, don't hesitate to use only a single type plant in a container.
+For containers that are wider than they are tall, one low-growing ground cover like golden creeping jenny or a low-growing succulent can look stylish and interesting, particularly when planted in a spectacular container.

 03 of 05

 Give Your Plants a Good Start with Fertilizer

 It is better to add your own organic, slow release fertilizer to your soilless potting mix than it is to purchase potting soil that already contains fertilizer.
 To do so, fill a wheelbarrow or other large container with your potting soil mix, and use your hands or a garden tool to evenly blend the slow-release fertilizer throughout the soil before you add it to your container.
 When you fill your container, fertilizer will be available to the plant's root systems as the roots grow deeper and deeper into the soil